 Guests can also order frozen treats, sodas, and such at either of the pool bars.

 If you don’t want to eat at the pool or are visiting as a day guest, you can still access the pool bars.
-There is plenty of room to dine outside in the Contemporary’s beautiful backyard.
+In addition, there is plenty of room to dine outside in the Contemporary’s beautiful backyard.

 I took a photo to give you an idea of what you might find in there.
 Naturally, all the items are inflated to match the Disney price tag.